 Meet Melissa Hartwig and Dallas Hartwig, the brains (ahem) behind Whole 30.

 Dallas is a functional medicine practitioner, a sports nutritionist, and a PT.
 He also apparently has a degree in anatomy and physiology from Andrews University.

 To be certified in functional medicine requires only money and 15 days-worth of modular study.
 Functional medicine is well known for its support of homeopathy, anti-vaccine sentiment, and detoxes.
 Woo woo!
 ‘Pseudoscientific quackery’ at its best.

 The Sports Nutritionist designation, or CISSN, is a fabulous adjunct to a degree in nutrition, which Dallas doesn’t have.
 Instead, he wrote a 200-question exam and got at least 70%, to be awarded this title.
 So he has no legitimate, science-based background in nutrition beyond a 200-question exam.

 The bottom line is that Dallas has a degree in an area that teaches little or no nutrition science, a functional medical certification that’s not based in science and available to anyone who has the cash and 15 days.
 CISSN is good designation for someone with prior nutrition training, but it’s not adequate solely as a nutrition degree.

-Melissa has her CISSN, a whole lot of media experience, (so do Rush Limbaugh and Donald Trump, so there’s that) and her Masters of Science in Health and Nutrition Education from Hawthorne University.
+Melissa has her CISSN, a whole lot of media experience, and her Masters of Science in Health and Nutrition Education from Hawthorne University.
 That sounds amazing, until you realize that Hawthorne University is an online, unaccredited program.